JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 Media queries in CSS3 help the application adapt to different sets of properties and rules for your CSS styling.
 Media queries allow us to target not only certain generations of devices but also to scrutinize some of the characteristics of a device to target certain styling attributes such as `orientation`, `device-aspect-ratio`, `color`, or `resolution`.

-Responsive design is fulfilled by using the media queries in the CSS files to improve the _device-specific_</span> response while the `media` attribute controls which styles to apply.
+Responsive design is fulfilled by using the media queries in the CSS files to improve the _device-specific_ response while the `media` attribute controls which styles to apply.

 There are three ways to define CSS media queries in your HTML documents.
 We will be using the first technique in our sample application.